Formal verification of real-time safety-critical systems: application to the PsyC language

 Abstract

-- The Synchronous-Reactive approach totally abstracts physical time by discrete time bases on which
+- The Synchronous-Reactive approach totally abstracts physical time by discrete time bases on which computations are triggered.

 - The Logical Execution Time approach uses logical time bases to represent not only triggering instants